Pladque/shortcut-everything/README.md

 ## Ideas to implement
-- simualting onClick, it should be useful for sites like youtube, when you want to create shortcut to give a like
+- simulating onClick, it should be useful for sites like youtube, when you want to create shortcut to dor example give a like